 1. Downtown Prescott

-Downtown Prescott is home to many delightful museums, live music venues, open green spaces, restaurants, shops, and some fascinating things to see.
-The city was founded in 1864, and visitors can still see and enjoy some remnants of its Wild West roots along with some more modern attractions.
+Downtown Prescott has many delightful museums, live music venues, open green spaces, restaurants, shops, and some fascinating things to see.
+The city was founded in 1864, and visitors can still see and enjoy some remnants of its Wild West roots and more modern attractions.

 The downtown area of Prescott is also known for its great restaurants and bars.
-If you’re looking for an awesome breakfast spot, stop by The Local, located just across the street from beautiful Prescott College.
-The cafe offers local favorites, including the chorizo hash, breakfast pot pie, and biscuits and green chile sausage gravy.
+If you’re looking for an awesome breakfast spot, stop by The Local, just across the street from beautiful Prescott College.
+The cafe offers local favorites, including chorizo hash, breakfast pot pie, biscuits, and green chile sausage gravy.

 Here are some of the top attractions and things to see in and around downtown Prescott: